electronicvisions/brainscales2-demos/README.md

 make jupyter
 ```

-To look at the result file: `jupyter-notebook _build/jupyter/simple_notebook.ipynb`.
+To look at the result files: `jupyter-notebook _build/jupyter`.